cenab/nim-presentation/docs/PRESENTATION-SCRIPT.md

 "We use a binary Gradient Boosting classifier for this, and while the overall F1 score is **73 percent**, the performance varies quite a bit across different messaging platforms.
 Discord and Telegram work beautifully – we can classify their conversation types with high accuracy.
 Signal, on the other hand, remains more challenging."

-"But here's the key insight: the fact that we can do this at all demonstrates that user actions do embed distinct, learnable signatures in the metadata.
-That opens up a whole new dimension of network understanding that we haven't had access to before."
+"But here's the key insight: the fact that we can do this at all demonstrates that user actions do embed distinct, learnable signatures in the metadata."

 ---